What is Medicare Part B?

 - Medicare Part B excess charges

 Medicare Part B excess charges might apply if a nonparticipating provider delivers your care.
 Under federal law, doctors who sign up with Medicare (accept assignment) cannot charge more than Medicare’s approved amount for a service.
 However, doctors who do not participate in Medicare can charge up to 15% more than the agreed rate.
-Medicare Part B does not cover this 15% excess charge.
+Medicare Part B does not cover this 15% excess charge, but enrolling in a Medicare Supplement Plan (Plan F or G) will cover it.

 - Be 65 or older